Respiratory Protection Program (RPP)

 - The respirator user completes respiratory protection training online through Vivid (To request training email firstname.lastname@example.org).

 - An EHS representative will contact the employee to schedule a respirator fit test after receiving the PLHCP-signed Initial Respiratory Clearance and Enrollment Form and upon confirmation of training completion.
+EHS will provide a variety of respirator sizes and models for employees to try during fit testing to identify the acceptable respirator that fits correctly.
 If a fit test is completed by another authorized provider (confirm acceptable vendors by contacting EHS), certification of the fit test must be provided to EHS along with the PLHCP-signed Initial Respiratory Clearance and Enrollment Form.
 Respirator users must be fit to the same respirator(s) they will use.

 - Existing users that have already enrolled in the RPP must fill out the Annual Respiratory Protection Clearance Form.